 According to the National Safety Council, approximately 15,000 traffic collisions happen daily in this country.
-When you’re involved in a crash in California, you’ll need to take some steps at the crash site, and you’ll need to take some other steps as quickly as you can.
+When you’re involved in a crash in California, in addition to contacting a car accident lawyer, you’ll need to take some steps at the crash site, and you’ll need to take some other steps as quickly as you can.

 There are also some things that may seem like the right thing to do but must be avoided.
 The following “do’s and “don’ts” are some tips to guide you through the claims process.

 After a vehicle accident in California, filing your own claim and negotiating directly with an insurance company is usually not a problem – that is, if you’ve only sustained vehicle and property damage or minor scrapes and bruises – but if you’ve been genuinely injured by a negligent driver in southern California, it’s best to put your case immediately in the hands of an experienced Pasadena personal injury attorney.